The Clinical Indicator Program

 Every year, ACHS releases this report, which examines data sourced from a broad range of clinical specialty areas in healthcare.
 It summarises the clinical indicator data that is submitted to the CIP for the past eight years, and highlights significant trends and variations in the data over time.
 It includes commentary from collaborating specialist colleges, associations, societies and other clinical organisations, which provides context for the trends and variations that are observed in the data.

 Get an in-depth understanding of the different types of reports available, and the statistical methods that we use to collate data and reports.
-You will also learn how to use the online PIRT to select relevant clinical indicators, upload your organisation’s data and run reports.
+You will also learn how to use the online performance data system Metrik to select relevant clinical indicators, upload your organisation’s data and run reports.

-There are several different ways that the CIP can work for you.
+There are several different ways that the POS Team can support you.
 This service, conducted by the experts at ACHS, allows you to fine-tune your subscription and ensure it is optimised for your healthcare organisation.
 Plus, it’s a chance to ensure you’re selecting the right clinical indicators, ask key questions, and more.